 The epitope recognized by MI15 is found within the ectodomain of the CD138 core protein.
 It has been reported that MI15 blocks the binding of clone B-B4 but not clone DL-101 by flow cytometric analysis.
 Clones DL-101 and MI15 exhibit differential staining patterns on in vitro generated plasma cells and some CD138+ cell lines.4

-Additional reported applications for the relevant formats include: immunofluorescent staining1, Western blotting2, and immunohistochemical staining of formalin-fixed paraffin-embedded frozen tissue sections3, and spatial biology (IBEX)5,6.
+Additional reported applications for the relevant formats include: immunofluorescent staining1, Western blotting2, immunohistochemical staining of formalin-fixed paraffin-embedded frozen tissue sections3, and spatial biology (IBEX)5,6.